Dynamical Emergence of FRW Cosmological Models: Structural stability issues

 \section{Structural stability issues}

-Einstein field equations constitute in general very complicated system of partial nonlinear differential equations but in the cosmology important role plays its solutions with some symmetry assumptions postulated at the very beginning.
-Usually an isotropy, homogeneity itself and its symmetry are assumed.
-In this case Einstein field equations can be reduced to the system of ordinary differential equations, i.e. dynamical systems.
-Hence to the cosmology could be applied the dynamical system methods in natural way.
-The application of these methods allows to reveal some stability properties of particular visualized in geometrical way as the trajectories in the phase space.
-Hence one can see how large is the class of solutions leading to the desired property in tools of the attractors and the inset of limit set (an attractor is a limit set with an open inset -- all the initial conditions that end up in the some equilibrium state).
+If the space satisfies cosmological principle then Einstein field equations can be reduced to the system of ordinary differential equations, i.e. dynamical systems.
+Hence the dynamical system methods to the cosmology could be applied to cosmology in a natural way.
+The application of these methods allows us to reveal some stability properties of particular model visualized in geometrical way as the trajectories in the phase space.
+Therefore one can see how large the class of solutions leading to the desired property in tools of the attractors and the inset of limit set is (an attractor is a limit set with an open inset -- all the initial conditions that end up in the some equilibrium state).
 The attractors are the most prominent experimentally.
-It is because the probability of an initial state of the experiment to evolve asymptotically to the limit set it is proportional to the volume of inset.
+It is because the probability of an initial state of the experiment to evolve asymptotically to the limit set is proportional to the volume of inset.

-The idea, now called structural stability emerged early in the history of dynamics investigation in 1930's the writings of Andronov, Leontovich and Pontryagin in Russia (1934) \cite{Andronov:1937} (the authors do not use the name \textit{structural stability} but rather the name ''roughly systems'').
-This idea is based on an observation an actual state of the system can never be specified exactly and application of the dynamical systems might be useful anyway if it can describe the features of the phase portrait that persist when the state of the system is allowed to move around (see \cite{Deffayet:2001pu} for more comments).
+The idea, now called structural stability, emerged early in the history of dynamics investigation in 1930s the writings of Andronov, Leontovich and Pontryagin in Russia (1934) \cite{Andronov:1937} (the authors do not use the name \textit{structural stability}, but rather the name ''roughly systems'').
+This idea is based on an observation of an actual state of the system which can never be specified exactly and application of the dynamical systems might be useful anyway if it can describe the features of the phase portrait that persist when the state of the system is allowed to move around.